sweth31/clouddevops/README.md

 # clouddevops
-this is a place holder for git interview questions jhghjqszhqa asdsa
+this is a place holder for git interview questions jhghjqszhqa

-we are working with branches

-we created a  production branch sdfds added new values
+we created a deplyment branch. we created a testing branch.